oleggromov/module/README.md

 # TODO

-* drag the _load method outside of the Module class
 * make code testable and write tests
 * move PubSub dependency outwards
 * decide if it is useful to handle module dynamic reloading and what to do in that case